Jack Baldwin (footballer): Salford City

 On 2 September 2019, he signed for newly promoted Salford City on loan for the rest of the 2019–20 season.

 Bristol Rovers

 Baldwin joined Bristol Rovers on 20 July 2020 on a two-year contract.

 He made his debut for the club on 5 September 2020, in a 3-0 League Cup defeat to Ipswich Town.
-He didn't make his league debut until the 3 October 2020 when he started in a 2-0 home victory over Northampton Town, a game in which Baldwin scored the second goal ten minutes from time, controlling and volleying in a ball from across the box.
+He didn't make his league debut until the 3 October 2020 when he started in a 2–0 home victory over Northampton Town, a game in which Baldwin scored the second goal ten minutes from time, controlling and volleying in a ball from across the box.

 On 25 August 2021, having featured in all four of Rovers' league games to date, Baldwin had his contract terminated, his last game for the club being a 4–1 League Two defeat at Exeter City.

 Ross County

 On 25 August 2021, Baldwin joined Scottish Premiership side Ross County following the termination of his Bristol Rovers contract earlier in the day.

+Ahead of the 2023–24 season, Baldwin was named as club captain.

+Northampton Town

+On 9 July 2024, Baldwin returned to England, signing for League One side Northampton Town for an undisclosed fee on a two-year deal.

+Colchester United

+On 7 August 2025, Baldwin had his contract with Northampton Town terminated by mutual consent, allowing him to join League Two club Colchester United.